 (c) do anything incidental or conducive to the performance of any of the preceding functions.

-[Section 9 amended by No. 1 of 2000 s.
+[Section 9 amended: No. 1 of 2000 s.
 9(2) and 10.]

 10. Eligible authority’s records to be inspected regularly

 [(1) deleted]

 (2) The principal inspector is to inspect an eligible authority’s records at least twice during each financial year in order to ascertain the extent to which the authority’s officers have complied with Part 2 since the last inspection under this Part of the authority’s records.